A father’s fundraising thanks for George’s ‘miracle’ recovery

 We cannot thank all of the staff at Evelina London enough.
 Every doctor, nurse and play specialist went above and beyond to help not just George, but also the rest of the family.
 We will be forever grateful.’

 Would you like to take on the popular Royal Parks Half Marathon as part of #TeamEvelina next year?
-Join our mailing list and be the first to hear about 2020’s event.
+Sign up here.